SuleimanFarah/sunpy/GSoC-2021-Jeffrey-Paul.md

 - Begin work on adding code for plotting AstroPy coordinate objects.
 - If other tests have to be performed, I shall implement this during this time.
 - Recreate `MapSequenceAnimator` as `gifs` with `PyVista`.
+- If time permits, extend a bit of the project's functionality to Plotly.
+As the mesh data says the same, we can use it to plot the GenericMap in Plotly.

 #### Week 9
 - The `Tox` environment shall be completely set up and all the tests shall be integrated accordingly.
 - Conduct a manual test of the documentation of the package so far and continue working on the documentation alongside the code ensuring accurate documentation.
 - Major bugs (if any) would be resolved by now and a considerable amount of time shall be devoted to testing all of the small implementations.
 - If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
-- I have already implemented some starter code for plotting field lines from a given `gong_map`.
+- I have already implemented some starter code for plotting field lines from a given `gong_map` which would come in handy during this time.
 ![image](https://raw.githubusercontent.com/jeffreypaul15/Sunpy3D/master/screenshots/112165572-dffbfc80-8c14-11eb-9dd9-9eb3937607fa.png)

 #### Week 10